 ECGs should always be interpreted in clinical context.
 For example, the majority of people presenting to the ED with ST elevation on their ECG, even those with chest pain, are not having a myocardial infarction.

 Generation of a normal ECG depends on correct placement of the ECG electrodes on the patient's body.
 Electrode misplacement when recording an ECG is a common error.
 You will find yourself standing in front of a patient with a confusing looking ECG and wondering ‘could the electrodes have been misplaced’ and wishing you knew how to tell!
-Understanding, how to identify electrode misplacement requires a knowledge of a few simple principles outlined in ECG section 1 on acadoodle.com.
+Understanding, how to identify electrode misplacement requires a knowledge of a few simple principles outlined in the normal ECG course on acadoodle.com.

 There are twelve ‘leads’ on an ECG readout for a reason.
 The ECG machine is capable of analysing the flow of depolarisation and repolarisation around the heart from 12 different perspectives.
 In a given individual an electrical event in the heart may be ‘seen’ (that is recorded) by one lead but not by another.
 This can have critical implications in a given case.
 For example, when diagnosing arrhythmias, detection of atrial depolarisation in a ‘less fashionable’ lead can change everything.
 We show you how this works when dealing with arrhythmia diagnosis in ECG section 4 on acadoodle.com.